They say, the busier you are, the quicker time passes, and this year really has flown by at the Alameda Wildlife Conservation Park.

 6Old Habit: Throw food waste.

 New Habit: Reduce your food waste and compost the rest.
 Composting is an area that needs development in Gibraltar but can easily be implemented at home.
 Home wormeries have come a long way over the years, available to buy online, these discreet and clean boxes fit neatly into the smallest kitchen and help dispose of your food waste.
+People can check out Jennychem for the best cleaning related products.
 The AWCP has plans to purchase a closed unit composter to help dispose of vegetable waste and plant matter produced at the Wildlife Park.
 Any compost produced can then be reused in the flower beds and animal enclosures.

 7Old Habit: Drive to work.